Carla Keirns, MD, PhD, MSc, FACP

 Dorn, Michael L. and Carla C. Keirns, “Disability, Health, Nation,” in Handbook of Social Geography, Smith, S., S. Marston, R. Pain and J. P. Jones III, eds.
 London: Sage Books, 2009, pp.99-117.

-Keirns, Carla C. “Germs, Vaccines, and the Rise of Allergy,” Crafting Immunity, edited by Kenton Kroker, Pauline Mazumdar, and Jennifer Keelan, Aldershot, UK: Ashgate, 2008, pp. 77-103.
+Keirns, Carla C. “Asthma, Allergy & the Birth of Immunotherapy,” Crafting Immunity, edited by Kenton Kroker, Pauline Mazumdar, and Jennifer Keelan, Aldershot, UK: Ashgate, 2008, pp. 77-103.

 Keirns, Carla C. “Susan and the Simmonds-Sheehan Syndrome,” in Clio in the Clinic: History in Medical Practice, edited by Jacalyn Duffin, Oxford & New York: Oxford University Press; Toronto and London: University of Toronto Press, 2005, pp. 116-127.